delphvr/TFE/backend/src/main/java/calendarapp/backend.md

 **Possible Response Codes:**

-- `200 OK`: Successfully retreive the list of projects of that user.
+- `200 OK`: Successfully retrieve the list of projects of that user.
 - `404 Not Found`: No user found with the given email.

 ### Update a project